benoitc/gaffer/docs/index.rst

 Gaffer
 ======

-Application deployement, monitoring and supervision made simple.
+Control, Watch and Launch your applications and jobs over HTTP.

-Gaffer is a set of Python modules and tools to easily maintain and interact with your applications.
+Gaffer is a set of Python modules and tools to easily maintain and interact with your applications or jobs launched on different machines over HTTP and websockets.

+It promotes distributed and decentralized topologies without single points of failure, enabling fault tolerance and high availability.

 .. raw:: html